jmandel/write-clinical-notes.skill/README.md

 ## What This Skill Does

-The `write-clinical-notes.skill` is a comprehensive testing toolkit for the **FHIR Writing Clinical Notes specification**.
+The `write-clinical-notes` skill is a comprehensive testing toolkit for the **FHIR Writing Clinical Notes specification**.
 It helps test DocumentReference write operations at connectathons and in development environments, with support for:

 - Multiple authentication modes (OAuth, manual tokens, open servers)
 - Document template localization (text/plain, PDF, CDA, XHTML, HTML)